robertsolorzano/Horiseon/README.md

 This webpage contains stylized boxes with information and a working navbar that directs you to the desired content. <br>

 I consolidated the inital code and semantically ordered elements accordingly to improve SEO. <br>
-Added commits in areas of change for future devs when reading for clear concise code. <br>
+Added comments in areas of change for future devs when reading for clear concise code. <br>

 ## Installation